- About Us

-Growing Wisconsin Readers - Growing Wisconsin Readers is a statewide initiative rooted in public libraries that aims to support Wisconsin caregivers of young children with information about early literacy so they can prepare children for learning at school and beyond.
-The website has helpful information about how and what to read to your child at each stage in their early literacy development.
-This information is available in English, Spanish and Hmong.
+Growing Wisconsin Readers- Growing Wisconsin Readers is a statewide initiative rooted in public libraries that aims to support Wisconsin caregivers of young children with information about early literacy so they can prepare children for learning at school and beyond.
+The website has helpful information about how to and what to read to your child at each stage in their early literacy development.
+This information is available in English, Spanish, and Hmong.
 We also have brochures at the library if you prefer printed information.

-Reach Out & Read - This page from the Reach Out & Read outlines the importance of reading aloud to your child, and cites the scientific research that proves it.
-The website also has a few other handy resources for parents on their Literacy Materials resource page.
+Reach Out & Read This pages from the Reach Out & Read outlines the importance of reading aloud to your child, and cites the scientific research that proves it.
+The website also has a few other handy resources for parents on their Literacy Materials Resource Page.
 Reach Out & Read is an organization that partners with medical facilities to distribute books to families and encourage reading to children.

-2018 January - May RIF Activity Calendars: Explore seasonal reading activities for every day of the month.
+2018 January - May RIF Activity Calendars: Explore seasonal reading activities for evry day of the month.
 Reading is Fundamental provides printable calendars in both English and Spanish.

 Just in Time Parenting Newsletters - Free parenting e-newsletters matched to your child's age (prenatal - 5 years).